scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2019-05-23-clojure-scientists.md

 We can still decide wether we want to pursue an [R](https://www.r-project.org/) model (with many small libraries) or the [scikit-learn](https://scikit-learn.org/) way (one big framework with batteries included), the important thing should be to have a common interface to algorithms and utilities.

-This would be the opposite of what happens in the R world, where developers and researchers are more free to deliver their ideas (R is usually the first language to get implementations of new algorithms), but at the same time the cognitive overhead for users is pretty high.
+Such interface would be the opposite of what happens in the R world, where developers and researchers are more free to deliver their ideas (R is usually the first language to get implementations of new algorithms), but at the same time the cognitive overhead for users is pretty high.

 - **Bridges** - At least some of these libraries should be able to seamlessly communicate among them and with [dataset abstractions](#dataframe-or-similar) and with [arrays](#multidimensional-arrays-linear-algebra)
 - **Extensions** - More models, faster or more memory efficient training and so on